Telemetry and Read Models

 Optional OTLP Export

 Do not use OTLP as the first or only source of truth.
+Keep rich detail in repo-local generated evidence.

-Safe telemetry dimensions are small and bounded:
+Safe dimensions are small and bounded:

 - command name